Trigve-Hagen/missingpersons/README.md

   - car GPS tracking close to the crime scene equals (more nefarious) as apposed to being far away would equal less nefarious.
 When you have delegated a small task to one model and you have 50 models pointing a group of people that group of people will have a higher probability of being involved.

+List all the places that you or the missing individual have worked and get the archived text to feed to an LLM.
+Then through prompt enginearing create specific questions geared to uncovering people with motive.

+Build the same for all the bible study classes if there are recordings.

+Build one for social media posts from each social media platform.

+Somewhere out there there may be a person or group of people having a digital conversation about what they should be doing.
+What platforms might they use?
+Discord, Google Meet, Microsoft Teams, Messaging services, etc...
+Create RAG LLMs that can pull text that reference the missing persons name in it..
+How can it be intercepted?
+Can you petition to look through records in the companies database for references that might suggest nefarious behavior?